Huitlacoche

 Pro Tips

-- Use as soon as possible after purchase for best flavor and texture
+- Use quickly after purchase for optimal flavor and texture

 Origin & Heritage